-Indicator (a) The WRJDC provides access to the local rape crisis agency InterAct.
-The Auditor also spoke with representatives of InterAct that reports they can provide support to the population.
+Indicator (a) The LYDC provides access to the local rape crisis agency Real Crisis.
+The Auditor also spoke with representatives of Real Crisis that reports they can provide support to the population.
 The umbrella rape crisis agency in North Carolina Coalition Against Sexual Assault.
 (NCCASA) can also provide access to services in the facility and provide a network of resources for youth leaving custody to other parts of North Carolina.
-The RRC agency's employees are granted professional visitor status which allows for confidential communication.
+The RCC agency's employees are granted professional visitor status which allows for confidential communication.
 This means that calls are not recorded, mail is not read, and visitation can be private.
-The WRJDC do not hold juveniles for civil immigration violations.
+The LYDC do not hold juveniles for civil immigration violations.
 The facility has postings up to inform residents how to access legal assistance.
-The InterAct staff confirm they can provide all the services required, including accompaniment for hospital and legal interviews as well as supportive counseling and referral.
+The Real Crisis staff confirm they can provide all the services required, including accompaniment for hospital and legal interviews as well as supportive counseling and referral.

 Indicator (b).
 All residents are informed at the inception of services that confidentiality is limited when there is an individual who has been victimized in the institution.
-All Wake Regional Juvenile Detention Center residents sign acknowledgment forms on confidentiality limitation.
+All Lenoir Youth Development Center residents sign acknowledgment forms on confidentiality limitation.
 Health care staff report residents are educated on confidentiality as part of their service introduction for both medical and mental health services.
 Juvenile calls are not recorded but are completed in an area near the office desk or they can request to make the call with the Health Services Coordinator.
+Juvenile understand about the limitation of communication with the local rape crisis agency.
+They can use phone on the housing floor but many report if the wanted to speak to Real Crisis they may ask to make that call from a social worker's office for more privacy.

-Indicator (c) The WRJDC has a Memorandum of Understanding with the InterAct which covers providing victim services including emotional support to victims of sexual abuse.
+Indicator (c) The LYDC has a Memorandum of Understanding with the Real Crisis which covers providing victim services including emotional support to victims of sexual abuse.
 A review of the MOU shows the document outlines what each party agrees to provide as part of the agreement.
-The agreement is current and interview with the InterAct representative confirmed the relationship and what services are provided to victims of sexual abuse.
+The agreement is current and interview with the Real Crisis representative confirmed the relationship and what services are provided to victims of sexual abuse.
 The NCDPS PREA Office has a relationship with the state-wide rape crisis agency North Carolina Coalition Against Sexual Assault (NCCASA).
+The Real Crisis representative confirmed they can also do support for LBGTQI residents.

 Indicator (d).
-WRJDC provides the residents with an understanding on the levels of confidentiality in their communication to legal representatives or to their parents.
-Due to the COVID-19 pandemic visitation were not in person so calls were done by phone or through video conferencing.
-These conditions were beginning to be relaxed at the time of the site visit though youth still were doing in some cases video court.
+LYDC provides the residents with an understanding on the levels of confidentiality in their communication to legal representatives or to their parents.
+Due to the COVID-19 pandemic visitation were limited in person visits from attorneys so calls were done by phone or through video conferencing.
 The residents understand these restrictions and that even during the phone call, staff can only hear their side of the question.
 The detainees are not limited on the mail they can send.
 Resident phone calls are made at no financial cost to the youth or their families.
+As noted many reporting options have pre addressed envelope for the Juveniles to use.